jaceyshome/super-cat/README.md

 }
 ```

-The benefit is the view can be used with different handlers from the same or different controllers
+The benefit is the same view can be used with different handlers from the same or different controllers:

 ```javascript
 getStudentState(student) {